Yicong-Li/Yicong-Li.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 I'm a 1st-year Ph.D. student in computer science at Harvard University, advised by [Prof. Hanspeter Pfister](https://scholar.google.com/citations?user=VWX-GMAAAAAJ&hl=en) in [Visual Computing Group (VCG)](https://vcg.seas.harvard.edu/).
 I obtained my master's degree at Tsinghua University in 2022, advised by [Prof. Yang Li](http://yangli-feasibility.com/home/).
 Prior to that, I spent wonderful 4 years at Sichuan University in Chengdu and obtained my bachelor's degree in 2019.
 I've also been very fortunate to work with [Prof. Nir Shavit](https://people.csail.mit.edu/shanir/) at [MIT CSAIL](https://www.csail.mit.edu/), [Prof. Faisal Mahmood](https://faisal.ai/) at [Harvard Medical School](https://hms.harvard.edu/), and [Prof. Ercan Engin Kuruoglu](https://scholar.google.com/citations?user=To7e1toAAAAJ&hl=en&oi=ao) at [CNR-ISTI](https://www.isti.cnr.it/en/).
 My research interests are but not limited to: